nlowman/VBA-content/VBA/Excel-VBA/articles/worksheetfunction-countifs-method-excel.md

 - If a cell in any argument is an empty cell, CountIfs treats it as a 0 value.

 - You can use the wildcard characters, question mark (?) and asterisk (*), in criteria.
 A question mark matches any single character; an asterisk matches any sequence of characters.
 If you want to find an actual question mark or asterisk, type a tilde (~) before the character.

+- When using a custom range, re-stating the range in the odd numbered arguments (those preceeding the criteria) will prevent error '1004' from occuring.

 ## See also